 Directors, except for Messrs.
-Cammarata, Stanley H. Feldberg, Sumner L. Feldberg and Lesser, if elected at the Annual Meeting, are paid an annual retainer of \$20,000, and fees of \$1,250 for each Board meeting and \$750 for each Committee meeting attended.
-In addition, the Chairperson of the Audit Committee and the Chairman of the Executive Compensation Committee are paid \$2,500 per annum for their services as such.
+Cammarata, Feldberg, and Lesser, are paid an annual retainer of \$20,000, and fees of \$1,250 for each Board meeting and \$750 for each Committee meeting attended.
+In addition, Mr. Nelson, Chairman of the Board, is paid an additional \$230,000 per annum and the Chairperson of the Audit Committee and the Chairman of the Executive Compensation Committee are paid \$2,500 per annum for their services as such.
 Directors may participate in the Company's General Deferred Compensation Plan.

 The Company has adopted a retirement plan for its directors (other than directors who are or have been employees of the Company and its subsidiaries).
 The Company funds the plan through the periodic purchase and transfer to eligible directors of annuity contracts providing for payment in satisfaction of benefits described in the plan.
 Directors also receive cash payments in compensation for the expected Federal and state income tax payable in respect of the periodic purchase and transfer of the annuity contracts and such cash payments.
-Any eligible director who attains age 65 with at least 10 years of service (or ages 70, 71 or 72 with 9, 8 or 7 years of service, respectively), including service prior to the adoption of the plan, is entitled to an after-tax retirement benefit equal to the after-tax equivalent of his or her highest three-year average annual basic retainer fees (which are frozen at \$20,000 per year for purposes of this plan), payable in the form of a single-life annuity or in certain optional forms of actuarially equivalent value.
-Because of the cash payments in respect of taxes, and the fact that a portion of the payments under the annuity will constitute a return of investment rather than taxable income, the amount of the annuity payments will be less than the average of the pre-tax $% \left({{{\left({{{\left({{{\left({{{c}}} \right)}} \right.} \right)}{0}}}} \right)$ retainer fees.
+Any eligible director who attains age 65 with at least 10 years of service (or ages 70, 71 or 72 with 9, 8 or 7 years of service, respectively). including service prior to the adoption of the plan, is entitled to an after-tax retirement benefit equal to the after-tax equivalent of his or her highest three-year average annual basic retainer fees (which are frozen at \$20,000 per year for purposes of this plan), payable in the form of a single life annuity or in certain optional forms of actuarially equivalent value.
+Because of the cash payments in respect of taxes, and the fact that a portion of the payments under the annuity will constitute a return of investment rather than taxable income, the amount of the annuity payments will be less than the average of the pre-tax retainer fees.
 Reduced or deferred benefits are payable to directors with at least 5 years of service who retire prior to eligibility for a full retirement benefit.
 The plan also provides for certain death benefits.